howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 <Instruction>

-Run the following commands in your terminal:
+Run the following command in your terminal:

 ```bash(path=".../hackernews-node/")
 npm install apollo-server@^2 graphql